Social Democrat leader looks set to be new Swedish PM after deal with Left Party | Politics

 Social Democrat leader looks set to be new Swedish PM after deal with Left Party

+Andersson took over as leader of the Social Democrats from outgoing prime minister Stefan Lofven earlier this month, but needs support from outside the ruling minority coalition with the Greens to be confirmed as his successor.
+Left Party leader Nooshi Dadogostar said she had agreed to back Andersson as PM and the government's budget - which parliament will vote on later on Wednesday - after reaching a deal on higher pensions and health insurance.

-Social Democrat party leader Magdalena Andersson looks set to become Sweden's first female prime minister after the government and the Left Party reached a deal for higher pensions on Tuesday, a prerequisite for their support of her in a confirmation vote in parliament.
+Social Democrat party leader Magdalena Andersson looks set to become Sweden's first female prime minister after the government and the Left Party reached a deal that will see the former communists back her in a confirmation vote in parliament.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)